Could AI Cure All Diseases in 10 Years?

 It sounds almost too good to be true.
 But here's why experts like the DeepMind CEO think it’s possible:

-AI can simulate millions of drug interactions in days, something that would take human researchers decades in labs.
+Think about the speed of AI can simulate millions of drug interactions in days, something that would take human researchers decades in labs.

-By analyzing your personal genetics, medical history, and biomarkers, AI can customize treatments that are perfectly tailored to you…no more one-size-fits-all medicine.
+Precision medicine could come out of it, by analyzing your personal genetics, medical history, and biomarkers, AI can customize treatments that are perfectly tailored to you…no more one-size-fits-all medicine.

-AI is helping map CRISPR edits, create synthetic tissues, and model how bodies heal, unlocking even faster progress toward repairing, replacing, or regenerating damaged organs and cells.
+Regenerative medicine and gene editing where AI is helping map CRISPR edits, create synthetic tissues, and model how bodies heal, unlocking even faster progress toward repairing, replacing, or regenerating damaged organs and cells.

 But...
 Can We Trust It?